-I am very pleased to present you with our first issue of 2025.
+I am very pleased to present you with our second issue of 2025.

-I will be glad to draw your attention on the most important new topics here in our editorial.
-We have now also listed a selection of the most important regulations that are coming into force, so that you can get a quick overview of the latest regulatory developments.
-Both new topics and newly enacted regulations are marked with symbols in the chapters.
+As usual, in this editorial, I would like to draw your attention to the most important new regulatory topics and developments.
+For a quick overview, both new topics and newly enacted regulations are marked with symbols in the chapters.